Skip to content

 Modalità d'esame

-A voluntary midterm and mandatory final exam, both written, as well as a mandatory writing assignment and presentation.
-Non-attendees are allowed to take the midterm exam and are encouraged to do the presentation.
+The final grade will be a weighted average of a (a) mandatory writing assignment and presentation (30%) - ILO 1.1-1.2, ILO 2.1-2.3, ILO 3.1, ILO 4.1, ILO 5.1 (c) voluntary written midterm exam (35%) - ILO 1.1-1.2, ILO 2.3, ILO 3.1, ILO 4.1, ILO5.1 (d) written final exam (35%). - ILO 1.1-1.2, ILO 2.3, ILO 3.1, ILO 4.1, ILO 5.1 Non-attendees are allowed to take the midterm exam and are encouraged to do the presentation.
 The midterm grade can be rejected in which case the student will take a longer final exam covering all of the material in the course.
 For attending students, the course project is done in groups of 2 students and it includes a written project report (about 10 pages) and short 10-minute presentation of the main ideas developed.
 Non-attending students can do a course project in groups of 2 students if they prefer but must sign-up when this is offered, i.e. agree on a topic with the instructors at the least 2 months before the exam that they wish to take.
 Non-attending students can also do instead so a written 10-page project on their own.
+Students that do not take the midterm or reject their midterm grade will be given a longer final that will count for 70% of the final grade.
+For non-attending students who choose not to do the presentation, the writing assignment will count for 30% of the final grade.
+The textbook, “Labor Economics” by George J. Borjas, additional reading materials made available to the class and the in-class slides of the instructor will form the basis for the material covered in the exams and will be made available to the students online.

 Criteri di valutazione